Bayesian prediction of jumps in large panels of time series data: Auxiliary gradient-based sampler

 \subsubsection{Using the interweaving strategy to improve sampling of $A$}

-In Section $3.3$ we combine the auxiliary gradient-based sampler with the ancillarity-sufficiency interweaving strategy in order to reduce the autocorrelation of the parameters in $A$.
+We combine the auxiliary gradient-based sampler (Algorithm $3$ in the main paper) with the ancillarity-sufficiency interweaving strategy in order to reduce the autocorrelation of the parameters in $A$.
 More precisely, after sampling jointly the paths $F$ of the latent factors and the parameters $A$ we set $\Gamma_0 = DF_0$, where $D$ is a $K \times K$ diagonal matrix with elements $(1-\alpha_k^2)^{1/2}$, $k=1,\ldots,K$, and $\Gamma_t = F_t - AF_{t-1}$, for $t=1,\ldots,T$.
 Then we use a random walk Metropolis-Hastings step that targets the density

 with $\lambda_{it} = \lambda^*/(1+\exp(-b_i-W'_iF_t))$.
 We note that $F_t$ and $\Gamma_t$ are related by $F_0 = D^{-1}\Gamma_0$ and $F_t = AF_{t-1} + \Gamma_t$, $t \geq 1$.